Unification of Germany: Peace of Prague and the North German Confederation

 The Peace of Prague sealed the dissolution of the German Confederation.
-Its former leading state, the Austrian Empire, was along with the majority of its allies excluded from the ensuing North German Confederation Treaty sponsored by Prussia which directly annexed Hanover, Hesse-Kassel, Nassau, and the city of Frankfurt, while Hesse Darmstadt lost some territory but kept its statehood.
-At the same time, the original East Prussian cradle of the Prussian statehood as well as the Prussian-held Polish- or Kashubian-speaking territories of Province of Posen and West Prussia were formally annexed into the North German Confederation, thus Germany.
-Following adoption of the North German Constitution, the new state obtained its own constitution, flag, and governmental and administrative structures.
+Its former leading state, the Austrian Empire, and the majority of its allies were excluded from the newly formed North German Confederation.
+It included fifteen states of the German Confederation north of the Main river, plus four Austrian allies which Prussia annexed: Hanover, Hesse-Kassel, Nassau, and the city of Frankfurt, while Hesse-Darmstadt lost some territory but kept its statehood.
+At the same time, the eastern provinces of Prussia that had not been part of the Holy Roman Empire or of the German Confederation were brought into the North German Confederation.
+They were East Prussia, West Prussia and Posen.
+The North German Constitution, based largely on a draft developed by Bismarck, was adopted on 1 July 1867.

 Through military victory, Prussia under Bismarck's influence had overcome Austria's active resistance to the idea of a unified Germany.
 The states south of the Main River (Baden, Württemberg, and Bavaria) signed separate treaties requiring them to pay indemnities and to form alliances bringing them into Prussia's sphere of influence.
 Austria's influence over the German states may have been broken, but the war also splintered the spirit of pan-German unity, as many German states resented Prussian power politics.